-Canon 1300D versus Fujifilm X10
+Canon 1300D vs Fujifilm X10

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X10 are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2011.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X10 are two digital cameras that were officially introduced, respectively, in March 2016 and September 2011.
 The 1300D is a DSLR, while the X10 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 2/3 (X10) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 12 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 12 MP.

 Body comparison: Canon 1300D vs Fujifilm X10